-So for example, you decided to program a complex recursive algorithm with dynamic object generation, but put everything in Main(), no code comments and called your variables, a, b, c and d – you would be BELOW AVERAGE in LEVEL 3 – so you get about 19 marks.
+So for example, you decided to program a complex recursive algorithm with dynamic object generation, but put everything in Main(), no code comments and called your variables, a, b, c and d – although you would have Group A Algorithms and an Excellent model, you only have basic coding styles, which means you can only score 3 marks.

-If you had a simple database, with a three tables, a few object but your code was pretty much spot on – with lots of functions, good variable names and lots of comments you would be ABOVE AVERAGE in BAND 2 and would score about 18 marks.
+If you had a simple database, with a three tables, a few object but your code was pretty much spot on – with lots of functions, good variable names and lots of comment, you would have an excellent model, excellent coding styles and would score in the 16 - 18 mark band region.

 There is a lot to be said for getting a straightforward program to work, but then spending a lot of time on the programming side of things making sure your performance is above average.

 If you are making a game, it's all about what the game does, not how pretty it looks, so concentrate on functionality rather than designing good looking graphics.
 You are doing an A level in Computer Science after all.

 All right, so what determines a Band then?

 Well fortunately, AQA have put together a table to show what counts as Band 3, 2 and 1 code and it looks like this